voxel51/fiftyone/docs/source/plugins/index.rst

 What you can and cannot do with plugins?
 ----------------------------------------

+Plugins allow you to implement your preferred workflows in the FiftyOne app.
+This can be as simple as combining several clicks into one or a long running computation.

-Plugins in FiftyOne are a powerful way to extend and customize the functionality of the tool to suit your specific needs.
-With plugins, you can add new functionality to the FiftyOne App, render custom panels, and add custom buttons to menus.
-You can even add custom options to built-in options with Operators and execute custom Python code.
+A plugin allows you to render custom panels, and add custom buttons to menus.
+You can even implement entire UI features entirely in Python.

-However, there are also certain limitations to keep in mind when working with plugins.
+There are also certain limitations to keep in mind when developing plugins.
 For example, plugins cannot add functionality to the SDK or trigger app functionality directly from a Python session or notebook.
-You also cannot customize built-in menus or options, or override the sidebar, viewbar, or samples grid.

-Despite these limitations, plugins still offer a wide range of possibilities for customizing your FiftyOne experience.
-Whether you're looking to add your own panel, customize how samples are visualized or streamline your workflows.

 Plugin types
 ------------